 First and foremost, be aware of your feelings and sort them out.
 Do you really want this relationship to work out?
 Then, put in the effort that is needed.

 Forget old issues and make a new start.
 Continuously wondering, ‘why do I feel my husband hates me’, is going to get you nowhere.
 Take charge and make plans to woo him back.
 Do small things like exchanging gifts, planning surprise dates or supporting him through a work crisis.
 Be patient throughout this process as well.

 Related Reading: 50 Double Date Ideas That Are Fun

-4. Take a break from each other
+4. How to save your marriage when your husband hates you?
+Take a break from each other

 Andy and Jessica had been fighting for months, and there seemed no way out, no common ground they could reach.
 Finally, Jessica decided to move out for a few weeks, to give them both some breathing space.
-The very air in their house seemed toxic, and she felt it was necessary for them to have room to think.
+The very air in their house seemed toxic and she felt it was necessary for them to have room to think.

 To get away from the negativity, a short separation may work.
-It will give you and him, the much needed breathing space.
+It will give you and him, a much needed breathing space.
 Of course, you need to have that all-important conversation with him first and it needs to be a mature decision to take a break to figure out the next step.

-5. Seek a divorce if there’s no other option
+7. Seek a divorce if there’s no other option

 The breakdown of a relationship can happen for varied reasons.
-Ideally, it is best to observe the signs early on and be aware of how it is going downhill.
-But if remedial steps cannot fix them then you must gather the courage to look ahead.
+Ideally, it is best to observe the signs early on and be aware of if it is going downhill.
+And if remedial steps cannot fix them then you must gather the courage to look ahead.
 What would you rather do?
 Fight and bring back your husband or walk away from it all?
 The choice is entirely yours.